BluZed/Krunker-Shader-Editor/README.md

 # Krunker-Shader-Editor
-A Text based editor to make Krunker.io shader mods.
+A Text editor to make Krunker.io shader mods.